vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Capcom SNES also keeps an exact decoded-command and neutral-performance golden for its representative fixture.
 Real-corpus snapshots should use the same boundary when a redistributable or local corpus is available.

+The parity executable keeps format policy in small `ParitySuite` descriptors and shares collection-map runners for summaries, MIDI, SF2, and DLS.
+A play-once MIDI comparison uses the earlier End-of-Track tick for each corresponding track as an exclusive audible horizon, clipping notes that cross it.
+It does not guess that selected unmatched controller kinds are harmless tail setup.

 ---

 ## 21. Component-by-component breakdown